 Future research could provide deeper understanding of the reasons behind our unexpected and striking finding: populists are better at producing jobs than other European parties.
 It also presents a practical challenge for European progressives and for analysts, who have not put employment at the center of their analysis of the political economy of populism.
-PT (Berman and Snegovaya 2019). an economics of i
+Populists’ success in employment growth has created a long-term challenge for mainstream parties.
+The voting base for populists now includes many working- and middle-class voters that buy into their inclusive economic agenda (Berman and Snegovaya 2019).
+It remains to be seen how far this inclusive economic agenda has penetrated into Western Europe, but our results suggest that populist parties across the continent also may have shifted towards an economics of inclusion in reaction to neoliberal globalization.

 Conclusions

-In the past, populist economic policies in Europe departed from those in other world regions, particularly “inclusive” Latin America, by embracing “exclusive” policies of neoliberalism, austerity, welfare state chauvinism and retrenchment.
-However, since 2010, populism in Eastern Europe shows signs of becoming more inclusive, with a particular emphasis on employment.
-This seems to reflect a regional priority for countries that millions of jobs during the lost in post-communist transition.
+While European populists are known for their exclusionary rhetoric and policies, since 2008, populism in Europe shows signs of becoming more inclusive, with a particular emphasis on employment.
+This seems to have been driven by a decline in support for neoliberal globalization after 2008 and the millions of jobs lost in post-communist transitions.
 The global financial crisis changed the context of welfare state policy (Hausermann et al. 2013), leading to a “re-politicization” in which right populists and left social democrats again compete against centrist parties to deliver benefits for their constituencies.
 This temporal shift needs to be accounted for in future studies.
-Within Europe, we find evidence of a continued differentiation between West and East European populists.
-East European populists strongly support job creation, because of the context of transition and apparent moral and nation-building strategies of national populists, in reaction to traumatic transition experiences.
+We also find continued evidence of differentiation between West and East European populists.
+East European populists have more strongly embraced inclusive economic policies, particularly with reference to job creation, because of the context of transition and apparent moral and nation-building strategies of national populists.

 While many previous studies have focused either on Western or Eastern Europe alone, this study demonstrates the utility of considering the populist political economy of Europe as a whole.
 This approach allows us to identify significant differences, as well as commonalities between regions.
 Our cross-national statistical approach complements case-study analysis of leading cases, enabling us to test various hypotheses with a larger array of data.
 Our central finding is the importance of employment to populist political and moral economy.
 It also raises important questions about a broader transition in party systems.
 Skidelsky and Olah (2021, 272) observe that Eastern Europe’s inclusive populism “is not left or right-wing.
 It is both and neither.”
 This paper should cause analysts in future to place employment at the center of populist political economy, better understand the challenges these parties represent to the social-democratic left.
-And it raises questions of whether the new winning formula of post-communist Europe might cross over to as well
+And it raises questions of whether the new winning formula of post-communist Europe might cross over to Western Europe as well?

 [Note: Could test mechanism whether employment (lagged) correlates with populists increasing employment and whether postcommunist variable remains significant.
 If so, there is a post-communist effect that goes beyond low employment (and may be expectations of high employment).
 If not, then it helps to explain populist behavior in other low employment states, like Southern Europe.]